pablobernabeu/Data-is-present/README.md

 ### Hackathons: creating reproducible documents and dashboards

-In these coding meet-ups, participants collaborate to create reproducible documents (e.g., [R Markdown](https://rmarkdown.rstudio.com/)) or data dashboards (e.g., [R Shiny](https://shiny.rstudio.com/)) with any data they choose.
+In these coding meet-ups, participants collaborate to create reproducible documents or dashboards for any data they choose, and using the software they prefer.

 *Prerequisites:* Basic knowledge of dashboard development.